tozd/node-reactive-postgres/README.md

 * Computing changes is done through one query, a very similar query to the one used internally by `REFRESH MATERIALIZED VIEW CONCURRENTLY` PostgreSQL command.
-* Based on the design, the time to compute changes and provide them to the client seems to be the lowest when comparing with other similar packages.
+* Based on the design, the time to compute changes and provide them to the client seems to be the lowest when compared with other similar packages.
 For more information about performance comparisons of this package and related packages, see [this benchmark tool](https://github.com/mitar/node-pg-reactivity-benchmark) and [results at the end](https://github.com/mitar/node-pg-reactivity-benchmark#results).
 * Because this package uses temporary tables, consider increasing [`temp_buffers`](https://www.postgresql.org/docs/devel/runtime-config-resource.html#GUC-TEMP-BUFFERS) PostgreSQL configuration so that there is more space for temporary tables in memory.
+* You might consider increasing `refreshThrottleWait` for reactive queries for which you can tolerate lower refresh rate and higher update latency, to decrease load on the database.
+Making too many refreshes for complex queries can saturate the database which then leads to even higher delays.
+Paradoxically, having higher `refreshThrottleWait` could give you lower delay in comparison with a saturated state.
 * Multiple reactive queries share the same connection to the database.
   So correctly configuring `maxConnections` is important.
 More connections there are, higher load is on the database, but over more connections reactive queries can spread.
-* Similarly, you might consider increasing `refreshThrottleWait` for reactive queries for which you can tolerate lower refresh rate and higher update latency.
-Moreover, making too many refreshes for complex queries can saturate the database which then leads to even higher delays.
-Paradoxically, having higher `refreshThrottleWait` could give you lower delay in comparison with a saturated state.
+  But higher load on the database can lead to its saturation.
 * Currently, when any of sources change in any manner, whole query is rerun and results compared with cached results (after a throttling delay).
   To improve this, refresh could be done only when it is known that a source change